-In Europe, the terms Played, Slightly Played, and Heavily Played are seldom used, but they have become the usual categorizing cards in the United States.
+In Europe, the terms Played, Slightly Played, and Heavily Played are seldom used, but they have become the usual method of categorizing cards in the United States.
 The grading system in Europe is essentially a continuation of the PSA grading system for baseball cards, but the titles have altered somewhat.
 Fair and Very good are two ratings that are only used seldom nowadays.
 The Cardmarket grading system utilizes Mint, Near Mint, Excellent, Good, Light Played, Played, and Poor to represent how cards are typically rated in Europe.

 There are no excuses for a mint card; it is in excellent shape.
 This indicates that the front is in excellent shape, that the surface is free of scratches, and that the surface is spotless.
-The reverse of the card shows that it is indistinguishable from cards from a recently opened booster.
+The reverse of the card indicates that it is indistinguishable from cards from a recently opened booster.
 Even if the card material is in Mint condition, a card with a signature or a Grand Prix stamp cannot be rated Mint.

 In most instances, grading a card as Mint makes little sense.
 A Mint card is worth approximately the same as a Near Mint card for in-print cards, but the grading requirements are much higher.
 On the other hand, really old cards (1993-94) may fetch a high price if they are in Mint condition.
 As a result, ‘Mint’ is primarily a grade for cards with a high collectors’ interest.
 A Near Mint grade is typically sufficient for cards that are sold primarily for playing purposes.